ms-iot/content/en-US/Docs/TurnkeySecurity.md

 # Enabling Secure Boot, BitLocker and Device Guard on Windows 10 IoT Core

 ## Introduction
 With the release of Creators Update, Windows 10 IoT Core improves its security feature offerings to include UEFI Secure Boot, BitLocker Device Encryption and Device Guard.
-These will allow device builders in creating fully locked-down Windows IoT devices that are resilient to many different types of attacks.
+These will allow device builders in creating fully locked down Windows IoT devices that are resilient to many different types of attacks.
 Together, these features provide the optimal protection that ensures that a platform will launch in a defined way, while locking out unknown binaries and protecting user data through the use of device encryption.

 ### Secure Boot
 UEFI Secure Boot is the first policy enforcement point, located in UEFI.
 It restricts the system to only allow execution of binaries signed by a specified authority.
 This feature prevents unknown code from being executed on the platform and potentially weakening the security posture of it.